 Ospedale San Raffaele visits schools throughout Milan – bringing free, one-day programs designed to deliver a unique experience of science understanding – and welcomes students in the research labs.
-Participants directly engage in hands-on activities about cell biology – DNA extraction, sequencing and analysis – fluorescence biomedical applications and microscopy.
+Participants directly engage in hands-on activities about cell biology – DNA extraction, sequencing and analysis – fluorescence biomedical applications, microscopy and much more!

 Ospedale San Raffaele directly reach out to students in Milan schools, bringing into their classrooms real biotechnology experiments, the expertise of its best scientists and the enthusiasm of young researchers.
-Only in 2016/2017, the institutional project — done in collaboration Associazione Mercurio, called "Da Grande Anch’io" — reached out approximately 40 classes in 8 different schools, meeting more 900 students and involving around 40 researchers.
+Only in the last two years, our institutional school program — a hands-on activity on cell biology and DNA — reached approximately 80 classes in 15 different schools, meeting more 1700 students and involving around 80 researchers.